mem48/geocompr/main.md

 africa_buff2 = africa[sel_buff, ]
 ```

-The third way is essentially the same as the second, but uses the `filter()` function introduced in section \@ref(attribute-subsetting), forming the foundations of a 'tidy' spatial data analysis workflow.
+The third way is essentially the same as the second, but uses the `filter()` function introduced in section \@ref(vector-attribute-subsetting), forming the foundations of a 'tidy' spatial data analysis workflow.
 If you already use **dplyr** for data manipulation, this way should seem familiar: